erigontech/erigon/docs/programmers_guide/guide.md

 ### Separation of keys and the structure

-Our goal here will be to construct an algorithm that can produce the hash of the Patricia Merkle Tree of a sorted sequence of key-value pair, in one simple pass (i.e. without look-aheads and buffering).
+Our goal here will be to construct an algorithm that can produce the hash of the Patricia Merkle Tree of a sorted sequence of key-value pair, in one simple pass (i.e. without look-aheads and buffering, but with a stack).
 Another goal (perhaps more important) is to be able to split the sequence of key-value pairs into arbitrary chunks of consequitive keys, and reconstruct the root hash from hashes of the invidual chunks (note that a chunk might need to have more than one hash).